Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 4. Reliability, in the sense that since the system is distributed, even if one system breaks down, there is still a degree of availability of resources.
 5. Scaling, in the sense that it is easy to increase performance by merely adding more nodes to a distributed system.
 6. Modularity and Incrememntal Expandability.

+### Coupling
+High coupling: Homogenous modules and hence have more restrictions imposed on these systems Low couping: Heterogenous modules and hence more flexibility is gained

+### Parallel Systems
+1. Multiprocessor systems:
+	- Direct access to shared memory area/address space
+	- Usually do not have a common system clock
+	- Eg, Omega, Butterfly Networks
+2. Multicomputer parallel systems
+	- There are mulitple processors but no direct access to shared memory/address space
+	- There can be more than one nodes, but most likely are not geographically separated
+	- Eg, IBM Blue gene, CM* Connection Machine
+3. Array Processors
+	- Collocated
+	- Tightly Coupled
+	- Common system clock

+### UMA (Uniform Memory Access) Model
+1. Direct access to shared memory
+2. Accesss latency: Waiting time to complete an access to any memory location from any processor
+3. Access latency is same for all processors
+4. Processors remain in close proximity
+5. Connected by an interconnection network
+6. Processors are of the same type

+### Omega Network (An example of UMA)
+2x2 switchiung elements
+data can be sent on any one fof the input wires n-input and n-output network uses log<sub>2</sub>(n) stages log<sub>2</sub>(n) bits for addressing n processors, n memory banks

+(n/2)log<sub>2</sub>(n) switching elemts of size 2/2
+interconnection function defines how output i of one one stage is connected ot input j of the next stage In this example the interconnection function is a left rotation operation on the binary representation of i to get j